-Zinc Foods: 5 Nutritionally Rich Sources of The Endocrine Master Mineral
+Zinc Foods: 5 Good Sources of The Master Mineral

-Zinc is an extremely important mineral for testosterone and thyroid hormone production, studies constantly show how deficiency can slash the levels of total and -free testosterone, as well as T3 and T4 thyroid hormones, restoration of zinc is able to rapidly restore these crucial hormones.
+Zinc is an extremely important mineral for testosterone and thyroid hormone production, studies constantly show how a deficiency can slash the levels of total and -free testosterone, as well as T3 and T4 thyroid hormones, restoration of zinc, is able to rapidly restore these crucial hormones.

 Another worthwhile mention is that correcting a zinc deficiency is much easier to do with animal based zinc rather than plant-based, as animal sources are much denser in the mineral and also because the zinc from animal sources is better assimilated by the body.

-That’s for the intro, here’s your 5 best high zinc foods:
+That’s for the intro, here are your 5 best high zinc foods:

 They’re ridiculously high in zinc, 100g of them containing a whopping 78mg’s of zinc (524% of the RDA).